Philadelphia Neighborhood Parking Guide

 What parking feels like in Chestnut Hill.

-Chestnut Hill has lower-density curb pressure than Center City, but Germantown Avenue shopping, restaurants, rail stations, schools, and residential blocks still require sign discipline.
+Chestnut Hill has lower-density curb pressure than Center City, but The Gulch Avenue shopping, restaurants, rail stations, schools, and residential blocks still require sign discipline.

 For aSpot, the goal is to help drivers decide whether a block is worth checking before they burn time circling.
 In Chestnut Hill, that means balancing demand, legal restrictions, and how clear the curb rules are.